 Acting as the silent heroes of our home, our roofs do their job so well that we often take them for granted.
-When it comes to the condition our roofs, it can be difficult to know when the right time is for an upgrade or if it’s needed.
+When it comes to the condition of our roofs, it is difficult to know when a roof upgrade is needed.
 Fortunately, Glick’s Exteriors has all the information you need after the stormy winter season to make sure your house, and everyone in it, is well protected.

-Even though roofs are designed to be durable, they can be weathered down over time.
-The harsher the storm, the greater the risk that your roof can be damaged in ways that we cannot physically see underneath but can pick up on.
-After a storm, it is wise to check your property for any loose or fallen shingles.
-Shingles act as a sort of “armor” for your roof and are the primary means of protection.
-If you see an excessive amount on your property, you should strongly consider an upgrade.
+Even though roofs are designed to be durable, they get weathered down over time.
+The harsher the storm, the greater the risk that your roof will be damaged.
+After a storm, check your property for any loose or fallen shingles.
+Shingles act as an “armor” for your roof and are the primary means of protection.
+Any time you you see many loose shingles on your property, it is time to consider an upgrade.

-Understanding the typical lifespan for a roof can help you maintain it.
-There are dozens of roof styles made up of a variety of different shingle types that Glick’s Exteriors has to offer.
-Your location is also a factor in how susceptible your roof can be to damage because of seasonal weather patterns.
-In Pennsylvania, we get four seasons worth of weather, from high winds that accompany thunderstorms, snowstorms, and even hurricanes to the problems the precipitation itself can cause!
-Under normal circumstances, roofs have a hardy lifetime of about 15 to 18 years.
-When you realize that time is creeping up, it is always wise to get it replaced.
-You never know what unseen damage can be festering under the surface.
+Understanding the typical lifespan for a roof will help you maintain it.
+There are dozens of roof styles made up of a variety of different materials, all available from Glick’s Exteriors.
+In Pennsylvania, we get four harsh seasons worth of weather, from high winds that accompany thunderstorms, snowstorms, and even hurricanes to the problems light precipitation itself causes.
+Because of this climate, roofs in Pennsylvania are more susceptible to weather damage.

+Even under the best circumstances, roofs have a hardy lifetime of about 15 to 18 years.
+So when you realize that time is creeping up, a roof upgrade should be at the top of your to-do list – because you never know what unseen damage is festering under the surface.